Allegheny-Computer-Science-Thesis-2021/course-materials/README.md

 Students who struggle to understand knowledge and skills defined in this course are encouraged to seek assistance from their First Readers.
 To meet with readers, consult [available office hours and make an appointment](#Readers).

-Historically, students who are successful in department courses visit and discuss course concepts with the instructor and early and often.
+Historically, students who are successful in department courses visit and discuss course procesess and assignments early and often.

 #### Assistance outside of the course